Whiteside (Lake District): Geology

 The southern crags expose rock of the Kirkstile Formation, comprising laminated mudstone and siltstone.
 To the north is the Loweswater Formation of greywacke sandstone.
 In the vicinity of Dodd the Hopebeck Formation is exposed, mudstone and siltstone with greywacke sandstone turbidities.
 There is also a minor intrusion of lamprophyre in this area.

-There are two mining trials on the western slopes of Whiteside.
+There are two mining trial workings on the western slopes of Whiteside.
 On the northern side of Gasgale Gill there is a short level, perhaps aimed at picking up the course of the Force Crag vein from Coledale (see Force Crag mine).
 Beneath Whiteside End is a small working where some galena was extracted.